 Our operations consist of several suppliers including high volume suppliers, suppliers of essential components and non-substitutable suppliers.
 We assess our suppliers regularly in order to mitigate any potential risks in the supply chain.
-We have a total of 7271 Tier I suppliers.
 98.27% of the total suppliers constitute Indian suppliers and 1% constitute foreign suppliers.